Henri Boudet: Association with Saunière and Rennes-le-Château

 There are no first-hand (Note: Except second-hand accounts like the references in Saunière's private papers regarding occasional requests for Mass intentions send to Boudet, the acknowledgement of the not often exchange of letters including the receipt of Edmund Boudet's death announcement (13 May 1907), the next day, Saunière wrote a reply to Boudet offering his Condolences and a photograph (Henri Boudet's personal property) of Saunière at the Rocher tremblant (Pla de la Coste, Rennes-les-Bains), allegedly taken by Boudet, circa 1886.) accounts available of Boudet and Saunière being close acquaintances, nor did Boudet ever undertake any historical researches in the village of Rennes-le-Château.
-The only connection that is certain is Boudet and Saunière were assigned to the same Diocese and their respective towns who lies at a short distance from each other, shared the same name.
+The only connection that is certain is that Boudet and Saunière were assigned to the same Diocese and their respective towns, which lie at a short distance from each other, shared the same name.

-Some Rennes-le-Château researchers are inclined to identify the BS monogram inscribed on the statue of the Devil supporting the Holy Water Stoup, located at the entrance to the church of Rennes-le-Château, with the surname initials of Boudet and Saunière or the names of two local rivers, the Blanque and the Sals (as first envisaged by Gérard de Sède in 1967), but there is no concrete evidence as to what the inscription actually means and remains undeciphered.
+Some Rennes-le-Château researchers are inclined to identify the BS monogram inscribed on the statue of the Devil supporting the Holy Water Stoup, located at the entrance to the church of Rennes-le-Château, with the surname initials of Boudet and Saunière or the names of two local rivers, the Blanque and the Sals (as first envisaged by Gérard de Sède in 1967), but there is no concrete evidence as to what the inscription actually means and it remains undeciphered.
 Saunière referred to himself as B.S. in an early draft of his Will and testament written a short time after the death of his brother Alfred.